Syltenberget, Norrköping, Sweden.

 Viewing Pavilion

-In September 2024 Norrköping municipality will install an open-air viewing pavilion in the Timescape Garden at the boundary between the wildflower garden and the forest glade area.
+In September 2024 Norrköping municipality installed an open-air viewing pavilion in the Timescape Garden.
+The pavilion is located at the boundary between the wildflower garden and the forest glade area.
+The construction of the pavilion tests various details for prefabricated panelized construction, including methods to integrate roundwood posts into regular timber framing.
+More info about the Viewing Pavilion here